fastapi/fastapi/docs/en/docs/contributing.md

 Here are the steps to help with translations.

-#### Tips
+#### Tips and guidelines

-✨ Add a single Pull Request per page translated.
+* Add a single Pull Request per page translated.
 That will make it much easier for others to review it.

 For the languages I don't speak, I'll wait for several others to review the translation before merging.

-✨ You can also check if there are translations for your language and add a review to them, that will help me know that the translation is correct and I can merge it.
+* You can also check if there are translations for your language and add a review to them, that will help me know that the translation is correct and I can merge it.

+* Use the same Python examples and only translate the text in the docs.
+You don't have to change anything for this to work.

+* Use the same images, file names, and links.
+You don't have to change anything for it to work.

-✨ To check the 2-letter code for the language you want to translate you can use the table <a href="https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes" class="external-link" target="_blank">List of ISO 639-1 codes</a>.
+* To check the 2-letter code for the language you want to translate you can use the table <a href="https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes" class="external-link" target="_blank">List of ISO 639-1 codes</a>.

 #### Existing language